WingEdge777/ContextClip/README.md

 ## Why

-LLMs need clean context.
+Text-only LLMs need clean context.
 Web pages are noisy.
 You want three paragraphs from a GitHub README, not the sidebar, not the nav, not the comments.

 ContextClip runs entirely in your browser — no server, no API key, no data leaving your machine.
 It works on login-required pages that server-side fetchers can't reach.